// Training & Readiness Solutions

 TAPE contributed to Live, Virtual, Constructive (LVC) Simulation Support, managing subject matter experts (SME’s) as part of a team of companies for two different contracts/branches of the US Military.

-First we did so within the Systems Engineering and Technical Assistance (SETA) Army contract, providing, among other things, comprehensive LVC Simulation Support to the Army/DoD (TAPE/Strong Point Research as such, provided over a decade of such support to Program Executive Office (PEO) Simulation, Training and Instrumentation (STRI)); and LVC Simulation Support to the U.S. Marine Corps Systems Command (MARCORSYSCOM), for the Program Manager Training Systems (PM TRASYS) Contract.
+First, TAPE (dba Strong Point Research, LLC) did so within the Systems Engineering and Technical Assistance (SETA) contract for Army Program Executive Office Simulation, Training and Instrumentation (PEO STRI), providing, among other things, more than a decade of comprehensive LVC Simulation Support to the Army/Dept of Defense (DoD).
+Second, we provided LVC Simulation Support to the U.S. Marine Corps Systems Command (MARCORSYSCOM), for the Program Manager Training Systems (PM TRASYS) Service Support Contract.

 // Take it with you